FAQs and Common Plumbing Terminology

 What is Dezincification?

 Dezincification is the loss of zinc in brass components.
 Brass made of poor composition contributes to dezincification.
-Selecting high quality brass suppliers like The Brass Warehouse provides outstanding dezincification resistance.
+Selecting high quality, USA brass suppliers like The Brass Warehouse provides outstanding dezincification resistance.
 When brass fittings and plumbing pipes lose their zinc, it results in leaks and/or complete pipe blowouts.
 Unfortunately, dezincification isn’t often apparent until leaks occur.
 More Here

 What is a Drain Waste Vent system (DVW)?